 Hand Injury Prevention at Work

-In fact, the U.S. Bureau of Labor Statistics estimates that approximately 110,000 workers with hand and finger injuries lose days away from work each year, second only to back strain and sprain.
+In fact, the U.S. Bureau of Labor Statistics estimates that more than 100,000 workers with hand and finger injuries lose days away from work each year, second only to back strain and sprain.

 Causes of Hand Injuries on the Job

 A Harvard School of Public Health study of occupational acute hand injuries found that the risk of hand injury was significantly elevated when equipment, tools or work pieces did not perform as expected, when workers used a different work method, or performed an unusual task or when workers were distracted, rushed or felt ill.

 Other research found that the majority of workplace hand injuries occurred in the morning between 9 a.m. and noon (43.2%), peaking from 10 a.m. to noon (29.8%).
 Furthermore, the median time the injuries occurred was 3.5 hours into the work shift.